enaburekhan/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-In this project setup.
+In this project.
 The main goal is to create two main directories:
 - lib- for the game logic then add the .gitkeep file since the directory is empty
 - bin- with the executable file called main